cosmo0/mame-retroarch-bezel-converter/README.md

 This tool provides several utilities:

-- check Retroarch overlays integrity
+- check Retroarch overlays integrity (ex: you have lots of overlays and some of them are broken)
-- convert MAME bezels to Retroarch overlays, so they can be used with any Libretro emulator
+- convert MAME bezels to Retroarch overlays, so they can be used with any Libretro emulator (ex: you've found great MAME bezels and want to use them under Recalbox/Retropie)
-- convert Retroarch overlays to MAME bezels
+- convert Retroarch overlays to MAME bezels (ex: you've found great RA bezels but prefer to use MAME)
-- generate Retroarch overlays from images
+- generate Retroarch overlays from images (ex: you've found great overlay image but they don't have associated configs)

 It works under Windows, Linux and MacOS, except the GUI which only works on Windows.